-Then further westward, on Morea's land, Fair Misitra! thy modern turrets stand.
-Ah! who, unmov'd with secret woe, can tell That here great Lacedæmon's glory fell: Here once she flourish'd, at whose trumpet's sound, War burst his chains, and nations shook around.
-Here brave Leonidas, from shore to shore, Thro' all Achia hade her thunders roar: He, when imperial Xerxes, from afar, Advanc'd with Persia's sumless troops to war.
-Till Macedonia shrunk beneath his spear.
-And Greece dismay'd beheld the chief draw near, He, at Thermopylæ's immortal plain, His force repell'd with Sparta's glorious train.
+Here brave Leonidas from shore to shore, Thro' all Achaia bade her thunders roar: He, when imperial Xerxes, from afar, Advanc'd with Persia's sumless troops to war, Till Macedonia shrunk beneath his spear, And Greece dismay'd beheld the chief draw near: He, at Thermophylæ's immortal plain, His force repel'd with Sparta's glorious train.
 Tall Œta saw the tyrant's conquer'd bands.
-In gasping millions, bleed on hostile lands, Thus vanquish'd Asia trembling heard thy name, And Thebes and Athens sicken'd at thy fame!

-Thy state, supported by Lycurgus' laws, Drew, like thine arms, superlative applause.
-Even great Epaminondas strove in vain, To curb that spirit with a Theban chain.
-But ah! how low her free-born spirit now!
-Her abject sons to haughty tyrants bow!
-A false degenerate superstitious race, Infest thy regions, and thy name disgrace!
+In gasping millions, bleed on hostile lands.
+Thus vanquish'd Asia trembling heard thy name, And Thebes and Athens sicken'd at thy fame !
+Thy state, supported by Lycurgus' laws, Drew, like thine arms, superlative applause, Even great Epaminondas strove in vain.
+To curb that spirit with a Theban chain.
+But ah ! how low her free-born spirit now !
+Her abject sons to haughty tyrants bow : A false degenerate superstitious race.
+Infest thy region, and thy name disgrace!

 Not distant far, Arcadia's blest domains Peloponnesus' circling shore contains.
-Thrice happy soil! where still serenely gay, Indulgent Flora breath'd perpetual May!
-Where buxom Ceres taught the obsequious field, Rich without art, spontaneous gifts to yield; Then with some rural nymph supremely blest, While transport glow'd in each enamour'd breast, Each faithful shepherd told his tender pain, And sung of sylvan sports in artless strain, Now, sad reverse!
-Oppression's iron hand Enslaves her natives, and despoils the land.
-In lawless rapine bred, a sanguine train With midnibt-travage scour the uncultur'd plain.
+Thrice happy soil! where still serenely gay, Indulgent Flora breath'd perpetual May.
+Where buxom Ceres taught th' obsequious field, Rich without art, spontaneous gifts to yield, Then with some rural nymph supremely blest, While transport glow'd in each enamour'd breast; Each faithful shepherd told his tender pain, And sung of sylvan sports in artless strain.
+Now, sad reverse! oppression's iron hand Enslaves her natives, and despoils the land.
+In lawless rapine bred, a sanguine train With midnight-rayage scour th' uncultur'd plain, Westward of these, beyond the isthmus lies

-Westward of these, beyond the isthmus lies The long-lost isle of Ithacus the wise; Where fair Penelope her absent lord, Full twice ten years with faithful love deplor'd, Theo' many a princely heart her beauty won, She, guarded only by a stripling son, Each bold attempt of suitor-kings repell'd, And undefil'd the nuptial contract held.
-With various arts to win her love they toil'd, But all their wiles by virtuous fraud she foil'd, True to her vows, and resolutely chaste, The beauteous princess triumph'd at the last.

-Argos, in Greece, forgotten and unknown, Still seems her cruel fortune to bemoan; Argos, whose monarch led the Greeian hosts, Far o'er the Ægean main, to Dardan coasts.
-Unhappy prince! who on a bostile shore, Toil, peril, anguish, ten long winters bore.
-And when to native realms restor'd at last, To reap the harvest of thy labours past, A perjur'd friend, alas! and faithless wife, There sacrific'd to impious lust thy life!
-Fast by Arcadia stretch these desert plains; And o'er the land a gloomy tyrant reigns.
+Westward of these, beyond the istamus lies

+The long-lost isle of Ithacus the wise;

+Where fair Penelope her absent lord,

+24

+Full twice ten years, with faithful love deplor'd,

+Tho' many a princely heart her beauty won,

+She, guarded only by a stripling-son,

+Each bold attempt of suitor-kings repel'd,

+And undefil'd, the nuptial contract held.
+243

+With various arts to win her love they toil'd,

+But all their wiles by virtuous fraud she foil'd,

+True to her vows, and resolutely chaste,

+The beauteous princess triumph'd at the last.

+Argos, in Greece forgotten and unknown, 250

+Still seems her cruel fortune to bemoan,

+Argos, whose monarch led the Grecian hosts,

+Far o'er the Ægean main, to Dardan coasts.

+Unhappy prince! who on a hostile shore,

+Toil, peril, anguish, ten long winters bore.
+253

+And when to native realms restor'd at last,

+To reap the harvest of thy labours past;

+A perjur'd friend, alas! and faithless wife,

+There sacrific'd to impious lust thy life !-

+Fast by Arcadia stretch these desert plains; 260

+And o'er the land a gloomy tyrant reigns.

+Next the fair isle of Helena is seen,

+Where adverse winds detain'd the Spartan queen;